rudyvdbrink/Surface_projection/README.md

  - An installed version of the human connectome workbench software (https://www.humanconnectome.org/software/get-connectome-workbench)
  - Fieldtrip (http://www.fieldtriptoolbox.org/)
- - To edit the relevant lines in the functions so that these packages are found by matlab (lines 58-60 in glasserize_nifti.m, line 65 in glasserize_cifti.m, and lines 72-74 in surface_project.m)
+ - To edit the relevant lines in the "functions/pathfindr();" function so that these packages are found by matlab (lines 21, 25, and possibly line 23 depending on your OS)

 This code will enable you to do do the following: